The long-term changes that occur in and

 at all times.
 Stand straight and relaxed, without slumping.

-lifting objects that are too heavy for you, especially not over your head.
+- Don't lift objects that are too heavy for you—especially over your head.

 or falls are likely or common.